TosbackCgusBridge-Bot/CGUs-versions/Gilt/Privacy Policy.md

 Sharing Information with Business Partners

-You may direct us not to share the personal information we maintain about you with our business partners for those partners’ own purposes.
+You may direct GILT not to share your personal information with our business partners for those partners’ own purposes.
 To do so, please email us at \[email protected\].
 If you opt out, we will continue sharing your information as otherwise described in the “Information We Share” section of this Privacy Notice, including with our service providers, to fulfill your requests and to comply with legal requirements.

 Marketing Emails